 A polarization controller can be constructed either from a series of rotatable fixed-retardation plates or a series of variable retardation plates of fixed orientation.
 An example of this second construction, with four variable retardation wave plates, is shown in Figure 2a.
-The MPC-201 is built around a fiber-based version of this design, the four-axis PolaRiteTM III polarization controller, which consists of four piezoelectric actuator-driven fiber squeezers oriented at 0°-45°-0°-45°.
-This structure is shown in Figure 2b.
+A fiber-based version of this design which consists of four piezoelectric actuator-driven fiber squeezers oriented at 0°-45°-0°-45° is shown in Figure 2b.
 Each fiber squeezer is driven by an applied voltage signal.
 Squeezing the optical fiber produces a linear birefringence in the fiber, which alters the state of polarization of a light signal passing through it.
+The MPC-202 is built around a modified version of this design that is optimized for high speed.